Gromov-Witten theory via roots and logarithms: Geometry of the naive space

 \begin{remark} Proposition~\ref{prop: naive-under-blowup} gives a multi-valued map between naive spaces, which is a weak form of functoriality.
 In case it may be useful in future work, we record here that the proof shows that the arrow $\varphi$ restricts to a morphism between the loci of stable maps that admit a naive lift.
-In fact, if we had used spaces of fine but not-necessarily saturated logarithmic maps, as Wise advocates~\cite{WiseUniqueness}, the multi-valued map above becomes a morphism. \end{remark}
+In fact, if we use spaces of fine but not-necessarily saturated logarithmic maps, as introduced by Chen \cite[Lemma 3.7.4]{ChenLog} and advocated by Wise \cite{WiseUniqueness}, then the multi-valued map above becomes a morphism. \end{remark}

-\begin{construction}[Pushforward of types] As a consequence of the proposition, although we have not produced a morphism between naive spaces, there is a morphism between their images in the mapping spaces.
+\begin{construction}[Pushforward of types] As a consequence of the above proposition, although we have not produced a morphism between naive spaces, there is a morphism between their images in the mapping spaces.
 Let

 be an iterated blowup along strata.
 Given a combinatorial type for a naive map to $(X^\dagger|D^\dagger)$, the induced type of the map to $(X|D)$ is obtained as follows.
 The blowup is given by a subdivision